 - Operator precedence is given by the order of the alternatives in grammar rules 1, 2 and 4, in order from lowest to highest.
 E.g., (boxed) invocation has higher precedence than multiplication, multiplication has higher precedence than addition, and addition has higher precedence than comparison.
-Addition and subtraction have equal precedence, and like all FEEL infix binary operators, are left associative. - Java-style comments can be used, i.e. '/' to end of line and / ... /. - In rule 62, the only permitted functions are the builtins date, time, date and time. and duration.
+Addition and subtraction have equal precedence, and like all FEEL infix binary operators, are left associative. - Java-style comments can be used, i.e. '//' to end of line and / ... /. - In rule 62, the only permitted functions are the builtins date, time, date and time, and duration. - The string in rule 65 must follow the date string, time string, date and time string or duration string syntax, as detailed in section 10.3.4.1.